 There are some metabolic diseases that might predispose a dog to creating calcium oxalate stones.
 For example, a dog with Cushing's disease will over-produce cortisol (commonly known as cortisone).
 This hormone increases calcium excretion in urine.
 The extra calcium in the urine will promote formation of a stone.
 Some animals may have an elevated blood calcium level (hypercalcemia) for any number of reasons and this could lead to excess calcium in the urine as the body attempts to restore calcium balance.
 Again, extra calcium in the urine promotes a stone.
 Screening for such medical conditions is important, which is another reason why blood tests are recommended once stones are detected on a radiograph.
 If any such metabolic problems are uncovered, they will need to be treated separately.

-Thanks to diagnostic testing and surgery, we’re very happy that Diablo is now free of bladder stones and will hopefully have many happy, healthy years with his wonderful new family!
+Thanks to diagnostic testing and surgery, we’re very happy that Diablo is free of bladder stones and we wish him many happy, healthy years with his wonderful new family!
 He may have been dealt a bad hand in getting urinary tract disease, but he is very lucky to have found a family that loves him so much!